Is your free trial marketing strategy paying off?

 To implement this, follow our instructions for creating your first campaign, then go to Display Rules » Who should see the campaign? » Visitors browsing specific pages and add the URL of the page where you want the information to appear.

-You can even personalize it by using Dynamic Text Replacement to show their name, as in the example below.
+You can even personalize it by using Smart Tags to show their name, as in the example below.

 5. Have a Clear Call to Action